Is your business blog new, or do you already have a company blog that simply isn’t getting the traffic you would like?

 For our company, trying to rank for the keyword, “SEO” would put us up against some of the biggest and most expensive players in the space.

-But again, by targeting our local market with keyword phrases like, “Jacksonville Florida SEO,” and “SEO Jacksonville Florida,” we have a much better chance at indexing on the front page of Google.
+But again, by targeting our local market with keyword phrases like, “Jacksonville Florida SEO,” and “SEO Jacksonville Florida,” we have a much better chance of indexing on the front page of Google.
+Organize blogs by location – that’s a pro tip.
+Write it down.

 11. Have Someone Proof Your Blog